History & Biographies

 SECRETS OF HISTORY - PORTRAITS [120x100’]

-This series unveils the great mysteries of the past through the evocation of exceptional destinies, known or unknown.
+This series unveils the great mysteries of the past by evoking exceptional destinies, known or unknown.

 Each episode retraces the life of an emblematic historical character and highlights remarkable heritage sites.